 2 % of India's one billion population suffer from disability, with .8 % suffering from 'locomotive disability' that is, the loss of a limb through polio, leprosy, train accidents, diabetes etc. There are 25,000 new amputees each year.
 People suffering from disability are usually illiterate and living below the poverty line.

 Our technology of Jaipur artificial limbs and calipers is known all over the world.
-However, we are further improving it with the support of Stanford University, MIT (USA), and Indian Space Research Organisation ISRO etc.
+However, we are further improving it with the support of Stanford University, MIT (USA), and ISRO etc.

 The Mumbai Center with its head office in Jaipur has started in 1993 with the primary objective of physical, economic, and social rehabilitation of people with disabilities, enabling them to regain their self-respect, mobility and human dignity so that they join the main stream of society as its useful members.

-he amount will be spend to reaching out to more interior parts of Maharashtra, Karnataka, Goa and Gujarat and helping the handicapped.
+Donation amount will to reach out to more disabled people in the interior parts of Maharashtra, Karnataka, Goa.

 In Maharashtra we need to cover the remotest parts of Chandrapur and Gadchiroli which are the Naxal infested areas, Melghat in Amaravati district , Akola, Beed, Parbhani and most of the Konkan region of the state.

-All the government hospitals are provided with the wheelchairs for their patients with spinal injuries.
+All the government hospitals are provided with the wheelchairs for the patients whoever is in need.

 With the help of Rs.
 3000/- we can make a person walk on his feet and live independently.